ervandew/eclim/src/doc/content/guides/install.rst

 Unattended (automated) install
 ------------------------------

-As of eclim 1.5.5 users on unix based machines (linux, OSX, etc.) can use the eclim installer to run an automated install without launching the installer gui.
+As of eclim 1.5.6 the eclim installer supports the ability to run an automated install without launching the installer gui.

 .. warning::